frothkoetter/dbt_airlinedata/README.md

 ```
 % vi setenv.sh
 ```
-copy and past into file and adjust the environment variables
+Copy and past into file and adjust the environment variables

 ```
 export DBT_HIVE_SCHEMA=dbt_airlinedata